dx-ted-emea/azure-tessel/labs/docker/README.md

 	docker build -t myname/my-nodejs-webserver .

-Now for 'le moment supreme' we run the image so we get a container out of it:
+Now for 'Le moment suprême' we run the image so we get a container out of it:

 	docker run -p 8080:8080 <username>/my-nodejs-webserver